AnanthaRamanujan-SM/opennms-tutorials-1_training/session4/Exercise-4-1.md

 > ![alt text](../session4/images/regex101-1.png "Figure regex101-1.png")
 >

-Armed with the `nodeid` and interface `ifIndex`, we can use the sql query to look up the interface in the snmpInteface table and extract the `snmpIfdescr` i.e. the interface descriptor field.
+Armed with the `nodeid` and interface `ifIndex`, we can use the sql query to look up the interface in the `snmpInterface` table and extract the `snmpIfdescr` i.e. the interface descriptor field.

 A similar assignment is repeated for all 3 values we want to include in the new event.